mpapadomanolaki/multi-task-L-UNet/README.md

    You should create a /train/ folder which will contain all SpaceNet7 60 folders of SpaceNet7 training images.

 2. Preprocess data
-   a.
-Inside the /train/ folder put the following scripts:
+   - Inside the /train/ folder put the following scripts: